Pason Systems (OTCMKTS:PSYTF) Price Target Cut to C$21.00

-Pason Systems (OTCMKTS:PSYTF – Get Rating) had its price target reduced by investment analysts at BMO Capital Markets from C$24.00 to C$21.00 in a research note issued to investors on Friday, The Fly reports.
+Pason Systems (OTCMKTS:PSYTF – Get Rating) had its price objective trimmed by Royal Bank of Canada from C$25.00 to C$21.00 in a report issued on Monday, The Fly reports.

-Separately, Stifel Nicolaus downgraded shares of Pason Systems from a “buy” rating to a “hold” rating in a research report on Wednesday, January 18th.
+Other analysts have also issued research reports about the stock.
+BMO Capital Markets cut their price objective on shares of Pason Systems from C$24.00 to C$21.00 in a research note on Friday, March 3rd.
+Stifel Nicolaus cut their price objective on shares of Pason Systems from C$19.50 to C$17.00 in a research note on Monday.

 Pason Systems, Inc engages in the design and production of instrumentation and data management systems for drilling rigs.
 Its products include automatic driller, choke control, electronic drilling recorder, enhanced pit volume totalizer, gas analyzer, hazardous gas alarm system, rig communications, rig display, directional system, drilling guidance system, live rig view (LRV), LRV mobile, tour sheet analytics, WellView field solution, SideKick remote display, and DataHub web-based data management system.